KyleZimmerschied/Website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Ph.D. candidate at the [Trulaske College of Business](https://business.missouri.edu/) at the [University of Missouri](https://missouri.edu/).
+I am a Ph.D. candidate in Finance at the [Trulaske College of Business](https://business.missouri.edu/) at the [University of Missouri](https://missouri.edu/).
+I will be on the 2024-2025 job market.

 My research focuses on alternative investments, nonprofits, and entrepreneurial finance.